JiashengYu618/Interactive-Visualization-/README.md

 In this project, I will use the two datasets midterm-results.csv and quiz-categories.csv to do interactive visualizations.

 ## Random Histogram Generator
 We will build a Shiny App one piece at a time.
 This app will generate a histogram based on random values drawn from a normal distribution, the user will be able to select the number of draws that generate the histogram by typing the number of the draws.
-Also, the users can user slide to choose how many bins that you want to see from this UI.
+Also, the users can user the slider to choose how many bins that you want to see from this UI.

 ![Histogram Generator](./Histogram Generator.png)